Reach out for free lighting consultation

 Spacing Between Lights

 The spacing between light fixtures has a direct impact on how evenly the light spreads across the hangar floor.
 If fixtures are too widely spaced, uneven brightness can occur, leaving certain areas underlit and potentially hindering productivity.
 On the other hand, placing lights too close together can create overlapping beams that lead to hot spots, glare, or uncomfortable brightness levels.
 The ideal spacing is often determined by the height of the ceiling, the beam angle of the lights, and the lumen output of each fixture.
-For high-ceilinged hangars, wider spacing with higher-output lights may work well, whereas lower ceilings may benefit from closer spacing and lower-wattage lights.
-Attention to these details helps maintain a consistent light level across the entire space without wasting energy or creating distracting visual effects.
+For high-ceilinged hangars, wider spacing with higher-output lights may mean having around 15 to 25 feet between fixtures, which typically results in 200 to 400 lights distributed evenly in a large hangar.
+Whereas smaller or lower-ceiling hangars might use spacing as close as 10 to 15 feet, with fewer lights overall, around 40 to 80 fixtures.

 Light Intensity and Distribution

 Light intensity refers to how brightly a fixture illuminates an area, while distribution is about how that light spreads from the source.
 In a hangar environment, getting both of these aspects right is key to achieving the desired lighting conditions.
 Areas that involve technical tasks, such as repairs or inspections, will need lights that emit higher levels of brightness with a narrower focus to avoid shadows and highlight fine details.
-In contrast, areas used for general movement or storage can be illuminated with lights that have a wider spread and lower output.
+These zones may require an additional 50 to 100 task-specific fixtures, focused directly on workstations or inspection areas.
+In contrast, areas used for general movement or storage can be illuminated with lights that have a wider spread and lower output, often covered by the general layout of 100 to 300 fixtures depending on hangar size.
 Choosing the correct fixtures means balancing brightness with coverage—ensuring each zone receives enough illumination without excessive concentration or waste.
 Adjustable or directional lighting can also be used to fine-tune the focus, particularly for workstations or hard-to-reach spaces.

 Lighting for Specific Zones

 Hangars often serve multiple functions within a single space, which makes a uniform lighting approach less effective.
 Dividing the area into functional zones allows for tailored lighting strategies that match the needs of each section.
-Work zones where precision tasks are carried out may benefit from task lighting with higher color rendering and sharper focus.
-Walkways, storage racks, and less active areas can be illuminated with ambient lighting that offers a broader, softer distribution.
+Work zones where precision tasks are carried out may benefit from task lighting with higher color rendering and sharper focus, generally requiring dedicated lighting installations of 30 to 70 fixtures.
+Walkways, storage racks, and less active areas can be illuminated with ambient lighting that offers a broader, softer distribution, often accounted for within the main lighting grid of 150 to 300 fixtures.
 Additionally, incorporating controls such as dimmers or motion sensors in certain zones allows for flexibility based on usage patterns throughout the day.
 This kind of zoning not only enhances the usability of each area but also helps conserve energy and reduce strain on lighting systems.
 When each section is lit based on its specific purpose, the entire hangar becomes a more productive and functional workspace.

 Energy Efficiency and Cost Considerations